The annual “winter catch” at Chagan Lake revives a millennia-old fishing tradition as a cultural spectacle

 “Not everyone can be a batou,” says Zhang.
 “You need to master technique and management, and be responsible for everyone’s safety.
-With four nets, we need to get 300,000 jin [150,000 kilograms] of fish up before the Spring Festival for the whole country to eat.”
+With four nets, we need to get 300,000 jin [150,000 kilograms] of fish up before the Lunar New Year for the whole country to eat.”

 “The responsibility is great.
 It’s a hard job, but when the fish come out, it’s a happy thing,” says Zhang.
 “You don’t feel tired anymore.”

 For over 30 years, Zhang has risen at 5 every morning during the December to early February ice-fishing season.
 Zhang’s biggest ever catch, which included one net weighing 168,000 kilograms, set a Guinness World Record in 2008.

 “People ask us why we use such old technology.
 Sure, we could use modern tools: electric drills, machines instead of horses,” admits Zhang.
 “But we are doing it in a traditional way.
 We could catch way more fish than we do, but we purposely catch much less.”